Royal tours of Canada: Princess as the viceregal consort (1878–1883)

-On 14 February 1880 in Ottawa, Princess Louise was injured after her horse-drawn sleigh was turned over.
+On 14 February 1880 in Ottawa, Princess Louise was injured when her horse-drawn sleigh turned over.
 Hitting her head on the metal frame of the sleigh, Louise suffered from neuralgia after the incident.
 The public was not made aware of the event, with the aide-de-camp to the Governor General downplaying the incident to the press.
 She did not make another public appearance until April 1880.
 While recovering, she was visited by her brother Prince Leopold.
 Louise and Leopold privately toured Quebec, Ontario, and the American city of Chicago until 31 July 1880, when both returned to the United Kingdom.

-During Lorne's 1881 tour of the Northwest Territories, he proposed a section of the territory take its Alberta after his wife (whose full name was Louise Caroline Alberta).
-Similarly, Princess Louise was the one who proposed the name for Regina, from the Latin word for Queen.
+During Lord Lorne's 1881 tour of the North-West Territories, he proposed a district of the territory be named Alberta after his wife (whose full name was Louise Caroline Alberta).
+Similarly, Princess Louise was the one who proposed the name for Regina, from the Latin word for 'queen'.

 Louise returned to Canada until 4 June 1882, although rumors of a Fenian plot against her forced her to remain in the Citadelle of Quebec, a military installation used by the Canadian militia, and the secondary residence for the Monarch, and the Governor General.
-On 30 August, Lorne and Louise set out for an official tour of British Columbia, visiting Victoria, and meeting with a First Nations delegation in New Westminster.
-Louise remained in Victoria as Lorne continued with the official tour into the British Columbia Interior.
+On 30 August, Lord Lorne and Louise set out for an official tour of British Columbia, visiting Victoria, and meeting with a First Nations delegation in New Westminster.
+Louise remained in Victoria as Lord Lorne continued with the official tour into the British Columbia Interior.
 They remained in the province until 7 December 1882, with their tour extended to counter secessionist sentiments in the province, a result of the federal government's failure to produce a transcontinental rail link by 1881.
-Robert Beaven, the Premier of British Columbia was said to have suggested the province secede from Canada, and establish an independent kingdom with Louise as its Queen.
-The resulting crisis had spurred Lorne to push the Canadian government to hasten the development of the Canadian Pacific Railway.
+Robert Beaven, the Premier of British Columbia was said to have suggested the province secede from Canada, and establish an independent kingdom with Louise as its queen.
+The resulting crisis had spurred Lord Lorne to push the Canadian government to hasten the development of the Canadian Pacific Railway.

 Louise was visited by another member of the royal family, Prince George of Wales, in April 1883.
-Shortly before the end of his fifth year as Governor General, Lorne declined an option to serve the position for another year.
-His decision to turn down an additional year in office was questioned by some, with Queen Victoria suspecting that Lorne was jealous of Louise's popularity with Canadians, in contrast to his own.
+Shortly before the end of his fifth year as Governor General, Lord Lorne declined an option to serve the position for another year.
+His decision to turn down an additional year in office was questioned by some, with Queen Victoria suspecting that Lord Lorne was jealous of Louise's popularity with Canadians, in contrast to his own.
 The Marquess and Princess Louise concluded their term in Canada with a farewell tours in Montreal, and Toronto, leaving for the United Kingdom from Quebec City on 27 October 1883.